NVIDIA/cccl/docs/cub/tuning.rst

 CUB usually provides a default policy hub, but when tuning we want to overwrite it, so we have to specialize the dispatch layer.
 The tuning infrastructure will use the :code:`TUNE_BASE` macro to distinguish between compiling the base version (i.e. baseline) of a benchmark and compiling a variant for a given set of tuning parameters.
-When base is used, no policy is specified, so that the default one is used that CUB currently provides.
+When base is used, no policy is specified, so that the default one CUB provides is used.
 If :code:`TUNE_BASE` is not defined, we specify a custom policy using the parameter macros defined in the :code:`%RANGE%` comments which specify the search space.